 - Sneakers that lace up.
 You may have some swelling in your feet, lace up sneakers can accommodate this swelling.

 - Your breathing device for sleep apnea (such as your CPAP device), if you have one.

 - Your incentive spirometer, if you have one.

-- Your Health Care Proxy form, if you have completed one.
+- Your Health Care Proxy Form and other advance directives, if you have completed them.

 Once You’re in the Hospital

-You will be asked to state and spell your name and birth date many times.
+You’ll be asked to state and spell your name and birth date many times.
 This is for your safety.
-Patients with the same or similar names may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

 - Review your medical history with you.

 - Ask you if you’ve had any problems with anesthesia in the past, such as nausea or pain.

 - Talk with you about your comfort and safety during your surgery.